brighter-ai/redact-client/README.md

     + [Redact Jobs](#redact-jobs)

-# Redact Python Client
+# Overview

-This project provides convenient access to [brighter AI's](https://brighter.ai/) [Redact API](https://docs.identity.ps/) for the anonymization of faces and license plates.
+This repository provides access to [brighter AI's](https://brighter.ai/) [Redact API](https://docs.identity.ps/) for the anonymization of faces and license plates.

 Learn more:
 - About us: [Brighter AI](https://brighter.ai/)